15 Best Cheap Beach Vacation Spots in the USA

 12. Asbury Park, NJ

 The Jersey Shore's Asbury Park was put on the map by none other than Bruce Springsteen.
 It was his birthplace, after all.
-The destination fell on hard times during the 1980s and 1990s, but investment into this beachfront town has given it new life.
+The destination fell on hard times during the 1980s and 1990s, but investment in this beachfront town has given it new life.

-With a bustling boardwalk; brand-new restaurants; and beachfront lounges, boutique hotels, and miles of broad, golden sand, Asbury Park is truly one of the best beaches in New Jersey.
+With a bustling boardwalk; brand-new restaurants; beachfront lounges, boutique hotels, and miles of broad, golden sand, Asbury Park is truly one of the best beaches in New Jersey.